Teleoperated scooters: Go X and Tortoise test micromobility’s future in Georgia pilot

 “In metro Atlanta, traffic is a major concern for everyone,” said Brandon Branham, assistant city manager and chief technology officer for Peachtree.
 “We didn’t have [microbility services], and we wanted to change that.
 But how do you do that in a way that we’re not fighting issues that downtown Atlanta and others see with the clutter and the other issues brought by doing this?”

 Micromobility options such as electric scooters and dockless bikes have been popping up around the globe as companies like Lime and Bird raised more than a combined $1 billion in venture capital.
 The idea is for electric scooters to get people out of their cars and help cities reduce traffic and pollution.
-But amid the scooter boom came a surge in complaints and frustrations from affected communities.
+But the scooter boom was accompanied by a surge in complaints from affected communities.

 The scooters tended to pile up in limited locations, cluttering the city and blocking pedestrian paths.
-The chaos also made them inconvenient for riders and forced companies to contract people to retrieve the scooters, charge them, and then redistribute them to more locations.
+The chaos also made them inconvenient for riders and forced companies to contract workers to retrieve the scooters, charge them, and then redistribute them to more locations.
 Companies typically lose money on each ride, due to the cost of maintenance and replacement.
-And cities received growing complaints about piles of scooters becoming eyesores, creating problems for people with impaired mobility and contravening Americans with Disabilities guidelines (ADA) by blocking sidewalks, and frustrating residents who resented out-of-control scooter riders.
+And cities have received complaints about piles of scooters becoming eyesores, contravening Americans with Disabilities guidelines (ADA) by blocking sidewalks, and enabling out-of-control scooter riders.

 Fixing scooters’ woes

 Lime, Bird, and others have said they are addressing these concerns, and cities are also implementing new regulations.
-But the founders of Tortoise thought they could address many of these problems by making scooters more predictable and convenient for riders and cities alike.
+But Tortoise hopes to resolve many of these problems by making scooters more convenient for riders and cities alike.

 Tortoise cofounder David Graham once built a lawnmower that used a combination of remote and autonomous technologies with only $100 in off-the-shelf hardware.
 Last year, he teamed up with Dmitry Shevelenko to adapt this system to electric scooters.

 Graham and Shevelenko aren’t the only ones with this idea.
 Singapore-based robotics company CtrlWorks had developed a project called Scootbee that built autonomous scooters.
 But after a brief test in Malaysia, it appears Scootbee has shut down.
-There were also rumors that Uber had a self-driving scooter in the works.
+There were also rumors Uber had a self-driving scooter in the works.
 And in August 2019, Segway-Ninebot introduced the autonomous KickScooter T60, though it doesn’t appear to be operational in any cities yet.

-So for the moment, Tortoise appears to be leading the pack.
-The company took existing scooters and retrofitted them with an additional camera, more powerful processors, and retractable training wheels (rather than a kickstand) to make them more stable when they are moving without a rider.
-Tortoise then launched a remote operations center in Mexico City, from which staff can remotely control the scooters and guide them down streets, either to a rider or back to the bike station.
+For the moment, Tortoise appears to be leading the pack.
+The company took existing scooters and retrofitted them with an additional camera, more powerful processors, and retractable training wheels (rather than a kickstand) to make them more stable when moving without a rider.
+The company then launched a remote operations center in Mexico City, with staff that can remotely control the scooters and guide them down streets, either to a rider or back to the bike station.

 Shevelenko said remotely repositioned scooters offer a number of advantages.
 First off, they are better for the environment because companies don’t need to drive around picking up and redistributing the vehicles.
-That also helps with the unit economics and durability because the scooters don’t get thrown down and knocked over when they aren’t being used.
+That also helps with unit economics and durability because the scooters don’t get thrown down and knocked over when they aren’t being used.

 The current platform would allow the scooters to run autonomously for about 30% of their trip, but the company has opted not to turn on that functionality for now.
-Shevelenko wants cities and residents to get accustomed to seeing riderless scooters in their community before implementing that feature.
+Shevelenko wants residents to get accustomed to seeing riderless scooters in their community before implementing that feature.

 “Our goal is to crawl, walk, run,” he said.
 “We don’t want it to be a shock when you start using that autonomy software.”

-Even when Tortoise does activate the autonomous features, the company anticipates it will continue to use the teleoperation center for the bulk of the scooters.
+Even when Tortoise does activate the autonomous features, the company anticipates using the teleoperation center for the bulk of its scooters.

-Tortoise’s business model is built on “repositioning as a service.”
-This allows other companies to build the Tortoise platform into their scooters and apps.
-The system is mainly a reference design that anyone can use to adapt their own scooter fleet.
-Tortoise then charges a per-minute usage fee to remotely reposition scooters.
+And the company’s business model is actually based on “repositioning as a service,” which will allow other companies to build the platform into their own scooters and apps.
+The system is mainly a reference design that anyone can use to adapt a scooter fleet.
+Tortoise will then charge a per-minute usage fee to remotely reposition scooters, keeping companies in local communities’ good graces.

 “That’s why we picked the name ‘Tortoise,'” Shevelenko said.
 “They move slow.
 They win.
 And they live a long time.
 If you’re trying to build a 100-year company and you depend on the public rights of way, you have to get off on the right foot with public regulators.”